 |Type||regional lore - Hive|

-A hive swarm is composed of non-intelligent and sometimes intelligent insects from the Hive region.
+A Hive Swarm is composed of non-intelligent and sometimes intelligent insects from the Hive region.
 These swarms are predatory and very dangerous.
-Even the non-intelligent of them have an intelligence that is higher than normal.
-This is because in the middle of the Lith-Crillion Era, the Auhtai had reached a masterly understanding of the working of many types of insects.
-They experimented with them and found ways of reproducing their toxins and other aspects.
+Even the non-intelligent of them have an intelligence that is higher than normal, this the result of Auhtai experiments on advancing non-sentient insects.
+They became masters at understanding the working of many types of insects.
+They also discovered ways of reproducing their toxins and using their parts to make sonic energy devices.

-Most of the time, the researchers got their bug collection in Rônnahar.
-Given the nature of this inhospitable desert, they found that those in this area were more docile, easier to catch since many were near their end.
-At the research centers in Seirsteutu and Tyn'calli, the Auhtai learned how to produce powerful elixirs by using various bug parts.
+The researchers got most of their specimens from the desert wastes of Rônnahar.
+Given the nature of this inhospitable desert, they found that those in this area were more docile, easier to catch; a stark contract of today.
+At the research centers in Cha-ka and Tal'tich, the Auhtai learned how to make powerful elixirs from their specimens.
 From a large insect called a knell beetle, they learned how to make its rattling sound even after it is dead.
 This led to the development of simple tubes and devices to make sound.
-After a decade of research, they had perfected and weaponized the use of sound, terming it Päiki-Synhö.
+After a decade of research, they had perfected the use of sound energy for construction, demolition, and mining work.
+They called it Päiki-Synhö.

-Perhaps their greatest breakthrough was discovering how to marshal large numbers of insects together, a swarm.
+Perhaps the Auhtai's greatest breakthrough was discovering how to marshal large numbers of insects together, creating a swarm.
 The first so called hive swarm was composed of flying desert beetles.
 The early swarms of Auhtai-make were small and short-lived.
 Those that survived various tests were used to rebuild the next colony.
 This was done for one particular batch of insects called Lot 396.
-This colony went through a hundred or so generations and was subjected to numerous experiments involving alchemy and psionics.
-In the early morning hours of 12 Bloom 1512 HE, Lot 396 gained some kinda of awareness or perhaps had already achieved (c.f.
-Mindwrack) this and was waiting for an opportune time, that time came and the swarm escaped the research center at Seirsteutu.
-It killed small animals and several Auhtai as it made its way out of the city.
+This colony went through a hundred or so generations and was subjected to numerous experiments involving alchemy and psychic energy, with a researcher trained as a Mentalist, giving up part of their own psionic potential to enlighten a swarm's collective psyche.
+In the early morning hours of 12 Bloom 1512 HE, Lot 396 gained a higher awareness.

 We lost one lot, this was Lot 396.
 Rangers were sent out to track it down and terminate the batch.
 One ranger made it back from this expedition, the rest were killed after they witnessed Lot 396 splitting.
 The survivor said the two swarms did not attack each other, but instead used cunning and pack-like tactics to chase down his fellow rangers.